fathyb/parcel-plugin-closure/README.md

 ## Configuration

-You can pass a configuration in a `.parcelclosurerc` file in the root of your project.
+You can pass an optional configuration in a `.parcelclosurerc` file in the root of your project.

 ```js
 {